sunsided/CarND-Behavioral-Cloning-P3/README.md

 The model is stored as

-- `models/nvidia-aug.56-0.0317.h5`
+- `models/nvidia-aug.56-0.0317.h5`.

-respectively.
-A video of the models performing successfully on the training track can be found at
+A video of the model performing successfully on the training track can be found at

 - [`video/nvidia-aug.56-0.0317.mp4`](video/nvidia-aug.56-0.0317.mp4)